vtneil/vt-serializer/README.md

 * Include the header file `serializer.h` in your project.
 The namespace is `vnet`.
 * For more intuitive examples, you can play with `main.cpp` file to test it for youself.
-* I have made some useful `print` functions for representing bits in hex format.
+* I have made some useful `printb` functions for representing bits in hex format.